-54. The time of supply rules below determines when output tax is to be accounted on premiums and commissions.

-55. Where premiums are paid in a lump sum or paid periodically, the time of supply is at the earliest of or output tax will be accounted based on the earlier of:

-- (a) When a tax invoice is issued - (b) When payment is received
+- 62. The time of supply is the time at which supplies made by the insurer is treated as taking place and the rules below determines when output tax is to be accounted on premiums and commissions. - 63.
+Where premiums are paid in a lump sum or paid periodically (e.g. premiums paid on a specified schedule quarterly basis), the time of supply is at the earliest of or output tax will be accounted based on the earlier of: - (a) When a tax invoice is issued; or - (b) When payment is received

-Regulation 8 of the Goods and Services Tax Regulations 20XX provides for this treatment.
+This will facilitate large risks requiring a longer time to finalise the terms of the cover, in co-insurance, facultative/treaty reinsurance inward arrangements or marine open cover arrangement.

-56. The issuance of an invoice relating to the premium charged will trigger the time of supply of services made by an insurer/takaful operator or takaful operator.
-The invoice may be a tax invoice or any document that serves as a bill for payment provided it contain the particulars specified in Regulation 22 of the Goods and Services Tax Regulations 20XX.

-57. GST should be accounted on brokerage/commission (including profit commission, overriding commission or other product related payment) due to broker/agent at the earliest of the following occurrence:
+- 64. The issuance of an invoice relating to the premium charged will trigger the time of supply of services made by an insurer/takaful operator or takaful operator.
+The invoice may be a tax invoice or any document that serves as a bill for payment provided it contain the prescribed particulars.
+The GST Guide on Tax Invoice and Record Keeping provides such particulars. - 65.
+For most transactions, output tax should be accounted on brokerage/commission (including overriding commission or other product related payment) due to broker/agent at the earliest of the following occurrence: - (a) When an invoice is issued - (b) When payment is received - 66.
+The issuance of any type of invoice will be an event that triggers the time of supply which includes:

-- (a) Issuance of a tax invoice by the GST registered broker/agent or the insurer/takaful operator or takaful operator under an approved selfbilling arrangement. - (b) When payment is received.
+- (a) a tax invoice or any document that serves as a bill for payment for supplies made by a GST-registered supplier (e.g. debit note); or - (b) a tax invoice by the GST registered broker/agent or the insurance company under self-billing arrangement. - 67.
 The broker/agent may raise a debit note for the collection of the premium from the insured on behalf of the insurer/takaful operator but it does not represent a tax invoice by the insurer/takaful operator.
 Hence, the debit note issued by the broker/agent is not a tax invoice for GST purposes.
 The broker should indicate the following words on his debit note "This is not a tax invoice.
-The insurer/takaful operator's tax invoice will be sent to you shortly"
+The insurer/takaful operator's tax invoice will be sent to you shortly".